-Do not take too lightly the influence they can have on the effect of your adventure!
+Do not take too lightly the influence of jobs in Indonesia can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job selection criteria and out of the ordinary management culture.

 GMT +7: Western Indonesian Time - Sumatra, Java, west/central Kalimantan

 GMT +8: Central Indonesian Time - Bali, south/east Kalimantan, Sulawesi, Nusa Tenggara